LiviuCP/goToScriptsPython/README.md

 The favorites menu contains the directories the user previously added to the list of preferred folders.
 The maximum number of entries is not limited, however it's recommended to use it for storing the so called entry-point directories (like Desktop, Pictures, Documents, etc).
 It can also be used for storing paths to temporarily mounted filesystems (like SD cards).
 When accessing a temporary filesystem, make sure it is mounted before doing any access attempt.

 When choosing an entry (enter the number and press ENTER) from one of the two menus, the app navigates to the chosen directory path.
-If entering ',' before the number, the parent directory of the folder contained within the entry is visited instead.
+If entering an alphabetic ancestor depth suffix after the number, the ancestor directory of the folder contained within the entry is visited instead.
+For more details see section 6.7.

 The history menu (more precisely the most visited directories section) and favorites are sorted alphabetically by directory name for easy identification of the required entry.
 The recent history section is displayed in a stack-like mode, namely the most recently visited directory is on the first position (see also section 6.1).